 Frequently Asked Questions

 The following are some popular questions that we receive from students.
-If you don't find your question or would like more information, please contact your admissions counselor, search Ask WVU or contact us.
+If you don't find your question or would like more information, please contact your admissions counselor, search frequently asked questions or contact us.

-- What is the deadline for applying for admission and scholarships?
+- What GPA does WVU use for admission and scholarships?

 - How is residency determined?

 - How do I apply for scholarships, and is there a deadline?

 - How can I visit WVU?

 - Are first-time freshmen required to live on campus?

 What is the application deadline?